lseelenbinder/armsim/journal.markdown

     - [http://golang.org/pkg/binary/encoding]()
     - [http://golang.org/pkg/os/]()
     - [http://golang.org/src/pkg/debug/elf/file.go]()
+4. General Refactoring (Time: 2 hours)
+  - After a few days and many lines of Go code, I saw a few things that needed to be changed, primarily my error handling code.
+I spent a few hours getting this cleaned-up and doing some general refactoring work.
 - Notes:
   - (9/7/12) At this checkpoint, I feel like the various code and test suites "work".
 However, the code itself has much maturing to do.
 This is a result